Cost-Effective Rental Solutions · · 31 min read

 As mentioned, the average rental cost ranges from $60 to $139 per day, with variations based on equipment type and rental duration.
 Understanding these costs can help you budget effectively for your project.

-• Are there any recent trends in the machinery leasing market?
+• Are there any recent trends in the equipment rental market?

 The equipment rental market is competitive, with companies like Home Depot Rentals advancing in rankings, indicating a growing demand for rental services.
-Furthermore, United Rentals provides log splitters for lease, featuring electric and gas-powered choices, which emphasizes the competitive environment of the tool leasing market.
+Additionally, United Rentals offers log splitters for rent, including electric and gas-powered options, which highlights the competitive landscape of the equipment rental market.
 This trend underscores the importance of comparing options to find the best value for your rental needs.

 • What is the breakeven point for renting versus buying?